 Coping Skills

 I’ll be the first one to admit that I am NOT good under stress.
-It’s only my sense of dignity that prevents me from curling up into a ball on the floor when I am freaking out about something.
-My coping strategy is the following:
+It’s only my sense of dignity that prevents me from curling up into a ball on the floor.
+Here’s my coping strategy:

-The fact of the matter is simple: When you’re stressed, you apply your own brand of coping strategies, be it talking to a professional, getting support from loved ones, exercising or binge eating.
+The fact of the matter is simple: When you’re stressed, you apply your own brand of coping strategies, be it talking to a professional, getting support from loved ones, exercising, or binge eating.
 Naturally, there are healthy ways to cope with stress and maladaptive ways.
-The healthier your coping mechanism, the more likely you will thrive under stressful circumstances.
-The unhealthier your strategy, the greater the chances that you’ll exacerbate the situation, which can eventually lead to burnout and/or depression.
-This is why it’s so important to learn healthy coping techniques, because life isn’t likely to be a perfectly paved road; it’ll be bumpy, messy, and slippery.
+The healthier your coping mechanisms, the more likely you are to thrive in stressful conditions.
+The unhealthier your strategies, the more likely you are to exacerbate the situation, which can eventually lead to burnout and/or depression.
+This is why it’s so important to learn healthy coping techniques, because life isn’t going to be a perfectly paved road; it’ll be bumpy, messy, and slippery.

 Adaptability

-Like my cat, I’m a creature of habit – obsessively compulsively so.
-I have the same morning routine every day, I clean my place the same way and, let’s face it, think the same thoughts every day.
-If you decide to shake up my routine (say, call me to go out for breakfast and then go for a stint of shopping), I won’t like you very much.
+Like a cat, I’m a creature of habit—obsessively, compulsively so.
+I have the same morning routine; I clean my home in the exact same order, and, let’s face it, think the same thoughts every day.
+If you shake up my routine (like calling me to go out for breakfast and then going shopping), I won’t like you very much.
 I’ll mentally run through my schedule to see if I can accommodate your renegade idea, panic as I try to figure out how to fix up the routine that you’ve just messed up, and reluctantly agree to your plan, secretly resenting you the whole time.
 Simply put, I don’t adapt well to change.
-Every once in a while I’ll get the urge to try something new – a new dish at a restaurant, a new route to work – but most of the time, I’m quite content in my perfect routine bubble.
+Every once in a while I’ll get the urge to try something new—a new dish at a restaurant, a new route to work—but most of the time, I’m quite content in my perfect routine bubble.
 The problem?
-When anything in my life goes off its perfectly plodding course – which is like, all the time – I panic, and scramble to adapt.
+When anything in my life goes off its perfectly plodding course—which is freaking often—I panic and scramble to adapt.

-Life is full of twists in the road.
-It’s going to suck sometimes, plain and simple.
+Life is full of twists and turns.
+It’s going to suck sometimes.
 Those who are resilient, resourceful, and able to adapt quickly will be able to cope more easily.
 Those like me who are not very adaptable will find themselves feeling out of their depth, unable to cope, and sadly wondering why life just won’t go their way.

 Assertiveness

-One of the main reasons why I hate to shop is not just because of the lack of parking, the crowds, or the need to separate myself from my hard-earned money: It’s the pushy salespeople.
-I’ve got a closet full of stuff that I was induced into buying because I didn’t assert myself.
-The problem is, when you don’t stand up for yourself in situations where someone is overstepping their boundaries, they’ll think it’s ok to treat you that way – and they’ll keep doing it.
+One of the main reasons why I hate to shop is not only the lack of parking, the crowds, or the need to separate myself from my hard-earned money: It’s the pushy salespeople.
+I could fill a room with the stuff that I was induced into buying because I didn’t assert myself.
+The problem is, when you don’t stand up for yourself in situations where someone is overstepping their boundaries, they’ll think it’s okay to treat you that way—and they’ll keep doing it.
 Depressed individuals are less likely to assert their desires and to speak up, often out of fear of rejection.
 Rather than rock the boat, they just try to live with their discontent.

 “Boundaries are a part of self-care.
 They are healthy, normal, and necessary.”